Signature and concordance of positive knots: Proof of Theorem

 Since every crossing of type II is met by at most two curves $\gamma_i$, we get

 and, by combining with the equation above, we obtain

 and therefore $\gamma_{<0} \le \frac{5}{6}\mu.$

-Now we estimate the signature of $L'$ using the formula of Gordon and Litherland discussed above.
+Now we estimate the signature of $L'$ using the formula of Gordon and Litherland (Theorem~\ref{gordonlitherland}) discussed in Section~\ref{signature_section}.
 We actually need to estimate $\text{sign}(G_S)$.
 In order to do this, we consider the curves $\gamma_i$ with $\fr(\gamma_i)\ge 0$.
-Among themselves, they have nonzero intersection number with the pattern of a planar graph.
+Let $\Gamma$ be the graph with a vertex $v_i$ for each curve $\gamma_i$ with $\fr(\gamma_i)\ge 0$ and an edge between two distinct vertices $v_i$ and $v_j$ if and only if $\inter(\gamma_i,\gamma_j)\ne0$.
+Being defined via a planar construction, the graph $\Gamma$ is planar.
 From the four-colour theorem\footnote{One could also use five-colourability instead of four-colourability.
-This would cause a drop in the constant of Theorem~\ref{T} to $\frac{1}{60}$.} it follows that one can choose at least a quarter of them so that they do not intersect pairwise~\cite{AppelHaken}.
-This gives a non-negative subspace for the Goeritz form $\SeifS$ of dimension at least where $f_w$ is the number of white regions in the checkerboard colouring of $\RR^2\setminus D'$, so $\text{dim}(H_1(S,\ZZ))=f_w-1$.
+This would cause a drop in the constant of Theorem~\ref{T} to $\frac{1}{30}$.} it follows that one can choose a bipartite subgraph $\Gamma'\subset\Gamma$ containing at least one half of the vertices~\cite{AppelHaken}.
+The Goeritz form restricted to the subspace generated by the curves $\gamma_i$ corresponding to the vertices of $\Gamma'$ is given by a block matrix where $D_1$ and $D_2$ are non-negative diagonal matrices.
+Since the signature of such a matrix is non-negative, this gives a subspace of dimension at least restricted to which the Goeritz form $\SeifS$ has non-negative signature, where $f_w$ is the number of white regions in the checkerboard colouring of $\RR^2\setminus D'$, so $\text{dim}(H_1(S,\ZZ))=f_w-1$.
 Plugging this into the formula of Gordon and Litherland, we obtain

 Using the other checkerboard surface, we have that white faces become black faces and vice versa, and crossings of type I become crossings of type II and vice versa.
 By exactly the same procedure, we get